web3privacy/web3privacy/README.md

 - [Zecrey Wallet](https://chrome.google.com/webstore/detail/zecrey/ojbpcbinjmochkhelkflddfnmcceomdi) - Zecrey Chrome extension is a portal to the new & open Internet.
 Zecrey is an all-in-one wallet that not only provides a multi-chain layer-1 wallet but also a private cross-chain layer-2 wallet.
 - [Railway](https://railway.xyz) - DeFi privacy wallet.
 - [Brave Wallet](https://brave.com/wallet/) - The secure multi-chain crypto wallet.
+- [BlockWallet](https://blockwallet.io) - The first crypto wallet protecting you on Web3 without any compromises.

 ## Mixing services
 - [UniJoin](https://unijoin.io) - We help you regain and maintain your anonymity by mixing your cryptos in a pool with other anonymity enthusiasts and receive untraceable coins using CoinJoin technology